French Onion Meatballs

 These French Onion Meatballs have become a standout at our family meals.
 They mix everyday comfort food with fancy flavors that make any dinner feel special.
 For regular weeknights or when company's over, they always bring happy faces to our table.

 A skillet of cheesy meatballs simmering in a savory sauce with onions and garnished with parsley.
-Pin it
+Save it

 A skillet of cheesy meatballs simmering in a savory sauce with onions and garnished with parsley. | kylierecipes.com